 On top of that, there are a lot of costly mistakes you can make in the process.

 Upgrading your home is a fantastic way to help it keep its market value and allow you and your family to enjoy your life while living in it.

 However, be careful not to stretch your home buying budget or buy more house than you can afford because of the myth that you can upgrade and sell it for a profit later.

-If this is your first time buying a home, be sure to get the free Minority Mindset First-Time Home Buyers Guide for tips on how to prepare for homeownership and save $$$ on your purchase.
+If this is your first time buying a home, be sure to read the Minority Mindset's First-Time Home Buyers Guide for tips on how to prepare for homeownership and save $$$ on your purchase.